Lecithin: Genetically modified crops as a source of lecithin

 As described above, lecithin is highly processed.
 Therefore, genetically modified (GM) protein or DNA from the original GM crop from which it is derived often is undetectable – in other words, it is not substantially different from lecithin derived from non-GM crops.
 Nonetheless, consumer concerns about genetically modified food have extended to highly purified derivatives from GM food, such as lecithin.
 This concern led to policy and regulatory changes in the EU in 2000, when Commission Regulation (EC) 50/2000 was passed which required labelling of food containing additives derived from GMOs, including lecithin.
 Because it is nearly impossible to detect the origin of derivatives such as lecithin, the European regulations require those who wish to sell lecithin in Europe to use a meticulous, but essential system of identity preservation (IP).

 Properties and applications

 Lecithins have emulsification and lubricant properties, and are a surfactant.
 They can be completely metabolized (see inositol) by humans, so are well tolerated by humans and nontoxic when ingested.

-However, recent research contradicts previous assertions regarding the effects of emulsifiers on humans, in particular the human gut.
-Research reported from 2017 to 2021 indicates that 'dietary emulsifiers can severely impact the gut microbiota, and this seems to be proportional to their emulsifying strength'.

 The major components of commercial soybean-derived lecithin are: